Interplanetary-Share/ipfs-client-galacfetch/galacfetch/hooks/secure-connect-manager/readme.md

 export default ConnectionManager
 ```

-## Contributing to `Secure Connect Manager`
+## Contributing

-We welcome contributions to the `Secure Connect Manager` library!
-Whether it's improving the code, fixing bugs, or adding new features, your input is valuable.
-Here's how you can contribute:
+Contributions to `Secure Connect Manager` are welcome!
+Whether it's code improvements, bug fixes, or new features, your contributions are valued.
+Here's how to contribute:

 ### GitHub Repository

-Our code is hosted on GitHub.
-Visit our repository to view the source code, fork the project, or submit a pull request:
+Our code is on GitHub.
+Visit our repository to view the code, fork the project, or submit a pull request:

 🔗 [Secure Connect Manager on GitHub](https://github.com/Interplanetary-Share/ipfs-client-galacfetch/tree/main/galacfetch/hooks/secure-connect-manager)

 ### Submitting Pull Requests

-Have a suggestion or a bug fix?
-We encourage you to submit a pull request:
+Suggestions or bug fixes?
+Submit a pull request:

 🔗 [Submit a Pull Request](https://github.com/Interplanetary-Share/ipfs-client-galacfetch/pulls)

-Please ensure your code adheres to the project's coding standards and include tests for new functionality.
+Ensure your code meets the project's standards and includes tests for new features.

 ### Reporting Issues

-Encountered a bug or have a feature request?
+Found a bug or have a feature request?
 Open an issue on our GitHub page:

 🔗 [Report an Issue](https://github.com/Interplanetary-Share/ipfs-client-galacfetch/issues)

-Provide as much information as possible, such as steps to reproduce the bug and the expected behavior.
+Provide detailed information for bug reproduction and expected behavior.

 ### npm Package

-`Secure Connect Manager` is available as an npm package.
-You can find it here for easy installation and updates:
+`Secure Connect Manager` is available as an npm package for easy installation and updates:

 🔗 [Secure Connect Manager on npm](https://www.npmjs.com/package/@intershare/hooks.secure-connect-manager)

 ### Contact

-For direct inquiries or specific concerns, feel free to reach out via email at kenneth@interplanetaryshare.com
+For direct inquiries or specific concerns, contact via email: kenneth@interplanetaryshare.com